grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    1. Select `example-namespace` in the "Namespace" field.
    1. Select `example-group` in the "Group" field.
    1. Type `up == 0` in the "Create a query to be alerted on" field.
-   1. Click "Save and Exit" button.
+   1. From the upper-right corner, click the **Save and Exit** button.

 Your `MimirNotRunning` alert rule is now being created in Grafana Mimir ruler and is expected to fire when the number of Grafana Mimir replicas is less than three.
 You can check its status by opening the [Grafana Alerting](http://localhost:9000/alerting/list) page and expanding the "example-namespace > example-group" row.
+The status should be "Normal" since all three replicas are currently running.

 To see the alert firing we can introduce an outage in the Grafana Mimir cluster: